dcharles525/dcharles525/README.md

 ## Hello!

-I am interested in golang, Vala, and Ember.js.
+I am interested in Go, Vala, and Ember.js.